whuan126/BGCHauntedJaunt/README.md

   c) Don’t bite off more than you can chew – ensure this is something you can complete within a week. <br />

   https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner

+Current features to be implemented:
+1. Add collision "capturing" to ghosts
+  a) Game should end when player comes in contact with a ghost <br />
+2. Add keys to open up the final exit
+  a) Creates an objective for the player rather than head straight for the exit. <br />